themattman/wordle-solver/README.md

 ## Overview

-There is a Checker and Solver.
+There is a `Checker` and `Solver`.
 These two entities comprise the Wordle game.
-The Solver is the "player" while
+The `Solver` is the "player" while

-the Checker is the "referee."
+the `Checker` is the "referee."

+Each `Solver` can be mixed and matched with any `Selector`.

+Currently the best combo is `TrieBasedWordleSolver` & `PositionalLetterSelector`.

 ### Solvers

+Role: Generate list of candidate words based on dictionary and results from prior guess.

 - `WordlistWordleSolver`